djaus2/Meltdown/README.md

 12. Functionally the same as previous except added:
      ```!! translates to <br/>```
       and significant rework of coding structure.
-13. Bold-Italics etc combinations: The order of [,( and { don't matter for openning delimeter but closing should mirror it.
+13. Bold-Italics etc combinations: The order of [,( and { don't matter for openning delimiter but closing should mirror it.
 ## Context

 When implementing **SendMail** functionality with C\# code, for example in a